pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/group.md

 with a glob pattern that reflects a specific naming convention.

-By analogy, a Pachyderm group is similar to a database *group-by*, but it matches on file paths only, not the contents of the files.
+By analogy, a Pachyderm group is similar to a database *group-by*, but it matches on file paths only, not the content of the files.

 Unlike the [join](../datum/join.md) datum that will always contain a single match (even partial) from each input repo, **a group creates one datum for each set of matching files accross its input repos**.